nilupulheshan1995/browser-behavior-log-extension/README.md

 1. Introduction

 This Chrome extension tracks browser activity in real-time.
 It detects changes in the active tab, logs mouse coordinates, scrollbar positions, and records the URL every second.
-This extension helps analyze user interactions by providing a detailed log of browser behavior.
+This extension helps analyze user interactions by providing a detailed log of browser behaviour.

 2. Features